kubernetes/enhancements/keps/sig-api-machinery/1886-jsonpath/README.md

 #### Upgrade

 * If they do not wish to use enhanced syntax, no additional steps needed for upgrade.
-* If they want to have a full access to enhanced syntax, they need invoke `AllowRiskySyntax(true)` in the code.
+* If they want to have full access to enhanced syntax, they need invoke `AllowRiskySyntax(true)` in the code.

 #### Downgrade